Meet Dr. Melanie

 About Invisalign for Kids

 Invisalign is a great alternative to traditional metal braces as it does not cause much disruption to normal life.
 Using a 3D image of the patient’s mouth custom-made, clear aligner trays are fabricated to be worn by the patient for about 2 weeks each.
 Each successive tray causes gentle movement of less than a millimeter and guides the teeth into a better position.
-Since these trays can be easily taken in and out of the mouth for eating and oral hygiene and allow for tooth movement without a mouth full of metal, they are a hit with kids especially when they are done by the experts at Miami Kids Orthodontics.
+Since these trays can be easily taken in and out of the mouth for eating and oral hygiene and allow for tooth movement without a mouth full of metal, they are a hit with kids especially when they are done by the experts at Little Champions Pediatric Dentistry & Orthodontics.

 About Orthodontics for Adults